 The Library has a wireless hotspot, which the public may use to connect their own laptops or devices to the Internet.
 Simply ask for the password.

-The Library also has 8 computers with Internet Access available for public use.
+The Library also has 7 computers with Internet Access available for public use.
 You do not need to have a Library card in order to use the computers.
-Users are asked to sign in at the desk and to adhere to our Library Policy for Responsible Usage.
+Users are asked to adhere to our Library Policy for Responsible Usage.

-Teens (13-18 yrs.) must have a signed parent authorization form on file.
-Children 12 & under may not use the Internet unless accompanied by a parent or guardian.
+Students 5th grade & older must have a signed parent authorization form on file.
+Children younger than 5th grade may not use the Internet unless accompanied by a guardian.